ex86/doppelganger/README.md

 Do you notice the trailing space between Windows and System32?
 This is how our Mock Directory is created.
 You should now see a duplicate Windows folder =>

 ![winfolder](https://user-images.githubusercontent.com/90875279/133707246-009d988e-7164-4726-b523-ecc18de0df67.PNG)

+Now, navigate to our new System32 folder.
+It should be empty.